ilastik/ilastik.github.io/documentation/objects/objects.md

 3. Choose the features you want to include in the table.
 4. Confirm with OK.

-Any regular image export (predictions, probabilities) will now also generate the table file according to the table export settings.
+Once the table export has been configured, any regular image export (predictions, probabilities) will also generate the table file according to the chosen settings.

 The table export can be configured in three sections: